odoo/odoo/doc/howtos/backend.rst

 Domains
 #######

-In Odoo, :ref:`reference/orm/domains` are lists of criteria used to select a subset of a model's records.
-Each criteria is a triple of a field name, an operator and a value.
+In Odoo, :ref:`reference/orm/domains` are values that encode conditions on records.
+A domain is a  list of criteria used to select a subset of a model's records.
+Each criteria is a triple with a field name, an operator and a value.

 For instance, when used on the *Product* model the following domain selects all *services* with a unit price over *1000*::